St Marks River Rise

 Technically this is spring of the 1st magnitude.
 Average discharge of this giant spring is 12,800 l/s (average discharge in 1956-2017, 2.) and it starts as a 130 m wide river.
 Only four other springs in Florida have higher discharge – and Florida has some of the largest springs worldwide.

 River rises though seem not to be true springs.
-Water of river rises is not lucid and clean, as it is with true springs.
-After all this is just a river, which has passed some distance underground.
+The water of the river rises is not lucid and clean, as it is with true springs.
+After all, this is just a river, which has passed some distance underground.

 What happens below the ground?